yangoliver/yangoliver.github.io/_posts/2016/2016-04-09-using-kgdb-debug-linux-kernel-3.md

 Per above code path and do_init_module code, we know that the break point at do_init_module will meet below two conditions at same time,

-- Can access `struct module` address under this context
+- Can access a valid `struct module` address under this context
-- Can stop before the module init routine gets called
+- Can stop and invoked proper debug instructions before the module init routine gets called

 #### 3.2 Setting break points for e1000 module load